 Best Freestanding: Vanity Art VA6834-S 55" Freestanding Soaking Bathtub

 If you’re looking for a freestanding small bathtub that offers both elegance and plenty of placement options, consider this petite 55-inch soaking tub from Vanity Art.
 Model VA6834-S is an acrylic bathtub with 15 inches of soaking depth and 42.9 inches of seating inside the 55-inch footprint.
-While some small freestanding tubs aren't long enough to stretch your legs, this version

 The slope of the tub is about 120 degrees, providing a comfortable angle for reclining and soothing tired muscles.
 This freestanding tub allows you to create a spa-like retreat and includes the drain assembly and overflow drain for seamless installation.